dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

         - `hlist=<list-name>` (required): The name of a list defined in the ["lists" section](./overview.md#the-lists-object).
-- `Radio` and `Pulldown` are allowed, too, but they don't have a different behaviour than `List`.
+- `Radio` and `Pulldown` are allowed, too, but they don't have a different behavior than `List`.
   It is recommended to use `List`.